-Bone-in hams are generally better, owing to the added moisture and flavor imparted from the bone (which happens to be the thigh bone along with part of the pelvic bone), as well as the fact that it is a whole leg of ham, versus scraps of ham that are molded together, which is the case for many boneless hams.
+Bone-in hams are generally better, owing to the added moisture and flavor imparted from the bone (which happens to be the thigh bone along with part of the pelvic bone) and the fact that it's a whole leg of ham versus scraps of ham that are molded together, which is the case for many boneless hams.

 Storing a Bone-In Ham

 Bone-In hams need to be refrigerated and you can store them in the fridge in their original packaging for up to a week.
 You can also freeze them for up to three months, albeit with the usual loss of quality that results from freezing.

 Once opened, you can keep it in the fridge for up to three days before serving it, freezing it, or tossing it.
 And remember to keep the bone for making ham stock!

 There are two types of boneless ham: foil-wrapped or plastic-wrapped boneless hams are oval-shaped sections of ham, often a quarter (either top or bottom, inside or outside of the thigh muscle) that have been removed from the bone.
 These are sometimes unsliced and sometimes spiral-sliced.
 If you're looking to serve a nice ham, either as a main course or for sandwiches or a cold-cut platter, this is a good choice.